casualcore/casual/middleware/administration/documentation/cli/domain.operation.md

       --set-environment [0..*]  (<variable>, <value>, [<alias>*]) [2..*]
             set an environment variable for explicit aliases

-            if 0 aliases are provided, the environment virable will be set for all servers and executables
+            if 0 aliases are provided, the environment variable will be set for all servers and executables